butroy/CNN_Car_Classification/README.md

 # Car classification using transfer learning

 In this project, I will use Convolutional Neural Network (CNN) to classify 10 different car models.
 Typically, to tackle this project, large datasets and domain-specific features are needed to best fit the data.
 However, the [dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) from stanford has limited data, each car class only has 40 images to train, and each image consists of a car in the foregound against various backgrounds and viewed fom various angles under various illuminations.
 Thus, the main challenge for this project is unargubly the very fine differences between different classes.
 Typically to learn these minute differences, a large dataset is needed.
 However, the hardest task for deep learning is the data itself.
 Thus, I decided to use out of the box deep learning frameworkd to fine-tune pre-trained classifiers for a specific fine-grained classification test.
 This method is known as the transfer learning.
-Besides, due to limited computing resouces (only one 1060 6GB GPU), I decided only train 10 car models to verify the feasibility and effectiveness of the transfer learning.
+Besides, due to limited computing resouce (only one 1060 6GB GPU), I decided only train 10 car models to verify the feasibility and effectiveness of the transfer learning.

 ## Introduction
-I will use 3 pretrained famous classifiers as the base model of transfer learning.
+I will use 3 pretrained famous classifiers as the base models of transfer learning.
 They are vgg19, resnet 50 and InceptionV3.
 The following plot is the comparison of these three models training on the [imageNet](http://www.image-net.org/) database.

 <p align="center">
   <img width="600" height="400" src="https://github.com/butroy/CNN_Car_Classification/blob/master/plots/network%20comparison.png">